 With that in mind, here’s my list of movies to inspire AMR-focused research: each of these movies is great in its own right but each also contains plot elements that take us from uncontrolled infection to the first antibiotic to the computer era:

 - Sense and Sensibility (the 2008 mini-series is good, but I really prefer the 1995 movie; both based on the novel by Jane Austen).
-Crushed in love, the younger Dashwood sister lies down to die in a rainstorm, thus setting off hypothermia, pneumococcal pneumonia, and the recognition of true love.
+Crushed in love, the younger Dashwood sister lies down to die in a rainstorm, thus setting off hypothermia, pneumococcal pneumonia, and the recognition of true love (see the YouTube vignette from our Antibiotics Could Have Changed the Plot series).
 Set in the early 1800s, the movie is spot on with its depiction of the rapid onset of obtundation and then the crisis in the 2nd week of the illness when victims would either die or experience a resolution of the fever.

 - The story of the younger sister’s illness is one I often tell … this healthy young woman’s story is prototypical for the high mortality of this common infection in the pre-antibiotic era: mortality rates were 1 in 6 for young people and 2 in 3 for the 60+ patient.